How Accurate Is Geofencing Tied to a Billboard for Mobile Retargeting?

 How accurate is geofencing tied to a billboard for mobile retargeting?

-Combining the smartphone GPS error (7–20 meters in urban environments) with mobile-ad-ID match rates (typically 60–80%), bid-stream latency, and undisclosed billboard screen coordinates from many DOOH networks, the practical accuracy of billboard mobile retargeting is materially worse than the marketing claim.
-A 50-meter geofence radius around a billboard does not produce 50-meter precision in who actually saw the board — it captures everyone the platform's bid-stream guesses might have been near the board, which includes non-buyers, passengers, out-of-market drivers, and unmatchable devices.
+Combining the smartphone GPS error (7-20 meters in urban environments) with mobile-ad-ID match rates (typically 60-80%), bid-stream latency, and undisclosed billboard screen coordinates from many DOOH networks, the practical accuracy of billboard mobile retargeting is materially worse than the marketing claim.
+A 50-meter geofence radius around a billboard does not produce 50-meter precision in who actually saw the board.
+It captures everyone the platform's bid-stream guesses might have been near the board, which includes non-buyers, passengers, out-of-market drivers, and unmatchable devices.

 Why do many DOOH networks not publish the exact lat/lon of their billboards?

 Industry coverage from MarTech and Marketing Dive has noted that some DOOH networks deliberately obfuscate exact billboard coordinates so competing networks can't reverse-engineer their inventory or flight schedules.
-The trade-off is that mobile proximity targeting becomes a looser estimate — geofence radii get inflated to compensate, which dilutes accuracy.
+The trade-off is that mobile proximity targeting becomes a looser estimate: geofence radii get inflated to compensate, which dilutes accuracy.

 What is Cost Per Verified Delivery (CPVD)?